Littlesqx/aint-queue/README.md

   list                 Lists commands
  queue
-  queue:clear          Clear the queue. queue:listen         Listen the queue. queue:reload         Reload worker for the queue. queue:reload-failed  Reload all the failed jobs onto the waiting queue. queue:run            Run a job pop from the queue. queue:status         Get the execute status of specific queue. queue:stop           Stop listening the queue.
+  queue:clear          Clear the queue. queue:reload-failed  Reload all the failed jobs onto the waiting queue. queue:status         Get the execute status of specific queue. worker worker:listen        Listen the queue. worker:reload        Reload worker for the queue. worker:run           Run the specific job. worker:stop          Stop listening the queue.
 ```

 ## Testing